saadam1n/MinecraftShaderProgramming/Tutorial 1 - Final Shader Program/tutorial/README.md

 }
 ```

 Let's break it down line by line.
-We first sample `gcolor` using our texture coordinate.
+We first sample `colortex0` using our texture coordinate.
 We use the function `texture2D` here since that is how you sampled from a 2D texture in old versions of GLSL.
 More modern versions have replaced this function with `texture`, however, that is not available in GLSL 120.
 We then convert the color to grayscale using `dot(Color, vec3(0.333f))` which is mathematically equivalent to `Color.r * 0.333f + Color.g * 0.333f + Color.b * 0.333f`.
 Then we finally output the color to `gl_FragColor`.

 In the end, your fragment shader should be this: